gnunn-gitops/standards/folders.md

         <td valign="top">├──overlays</td>
         <td valign="top">
             <ul>
-                <li>Note that names of overlays are arbritrary, use what works for you.</li>
+                <li>Note that names of overlays are arbitrary, use what works for you.</li>
         </td>
     </tr>
     <tr>